lllirunze/Research-on-Dynamic-Normalization-method-in-Vision-Transformer/readme.md

 ## Update

+### March 27, 2023: Debug

+The 'dataloader' file has serious bug and I have debugged.

+Now, the 'getData' function has been divided into two functions named 'getTrainData' and 'getTestData'.

+Theoretically, the accuracy of training and testing will increase after 1200 epochs.

+What's more, I have added the function which can load ImageNet dataset.
+After the experiment of CIFAR-100, we can experiment for ImageNet.

 ### March 26, 2023

 After 300 epochs, we got the accuracy of ViT model including training accuracy: 86.99% and test accuracy: 40.00%.

+Actually, the result is too bad.

-Actually, the accuracy of base model isn't high enough but the accuracy cannot improve with the increase of epoch.
+The accuracy of base model isn't high enough but the accuracy cannot improve with the increase of epoch.

 ### March 23, 2023: Store weights and bias